KDE/kitinerary/README.md

 ### Extractor scripts runtime environment

-Extractor scripts are run inside a QJSEngine, ie. that's the JS subset to work with.
+Extractor scripts are run inside a QJSEngine, i.e. that's the JS subset to work with.
 There is some additional API available to extractor scripts (see the KItinerary::JsApi namespace).

 API for supporting schema.org output: